mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 > use the newest version.

-Web Component API can be emulated, by the means of the Polyfills library - that's how IE 11 is able to "support" Web Components even though IE 11 has no Web Component support implemented.
+Web Component API can be emulated, by the means of the Polyfills library - that's how IE 11 is able to "support" Web Components even though IE 11 offers no Web Component support natively.
 However, Polyfills emulation is very slow and leads to 5-10 times worse performance (for example [Vaadin dropped IE11 support in Vaadin 15+](https://vaadin.com/blog/vaadin-14-is-the-last-major-version-to-support-ie11);
 also see